kmcquade/policy_sentry_readthedocs_test/docs/contributing/developer-guide.rst

 Files
 ~~~~~

-..

-   TODO: Insert brief explanations of strategy for some of these later.
-It will just help people as they try to figure out this project.
+**TODO: Insert brief explanations of strategy for some of these later.
+It will just help people as they try to figure out this project.**

 * `actions.py <https://github.com/salesforce/policy_sentry/blob/master/policy_sentry/shared/actions.py>`_
 * `analyze.py <https://github.com/salesforce/policy_sentry/blob/master/policy_sentry/shared/analyze.py>`_